To script or not to script?

 The type of scripting that often elicits the most discomfort involves the word-for-word precise language that teachers are asked to say in some programs.
 Yet, I think it is actually this kind of scripting that can be most be most valuable, particularly for phonics.
 The language we use with our students can be a powerful lever for directing their attention and driving their learning.
 With repetition, they can also begin to internalize the simple and clear language we use and it can help foster their independence.
 If the language is overly wordy or unclear or inconsistent, we run the risk of confusing our students.
 We may understand what we want them to do, but do they?

 Of course, there are good scripts and not-so-good scripts.
-After all, in many balanced literacy approaches, teachers are directed to ask their students specific questions using specific wording such as, “Look at the picture”, “Does it sound right?”, “Does it look right?”.
+After all, in many balanced literacy approaches, teachers are directed to ask their students specific questions using specific wording such as, “Look at the picture,” “Does it sound right?” and “Does it look right?”
 This, too, is scripted language, but I would argue, not the helpful kind.
 Provided the language is carefully and thoughtfully designed, sticking to a script can be the opposite of “mindless”; it can be a conscious choice to use a powerful instructional tool.

 #phonics #teachingphonics #scopeandsequence #structuredliteracy #systematicinstruction